jbratcher/happiness_and_freedom/readme.md

 * Running the project

-Open Jupyter Notebook, select Kernel, then Restart & Run  All
+Open Jupyter Notebook then open Happiness_Freedom.ipynb Select Kernel from the menu then Restart & Run All